dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-2.md

 ```

 However this is rare - again, most pattern matching in F# is not against such objects.
 Further, if you're doing this
-**you're patterns are probably getting too complex** and you should almost certainly extract your pattern
+**your patterns are probably getting too complex** and you should almost certainly extract your pattern
 logic to more semantically meaningful active patterns.

 As a contrived example, here's a "more meaningful" (that is logically richer) active pattern that checks